nushell/nushell.github.io/book/working_with_strings.md

 ### Substrings

 Substrings are slices of a string.
-They have startpoint and an endpoint.
+They have a startpoint and an endpoint.
 Here's an example of using a substring:

 ```sh
 > 'Hello World!' | str index-of 'o'